-- A subversion, or at least a joke in the same vein: In Quack Pack, Donald Duck was captured by an alien race and sentenced to receive 50 lashes with a "wet noodle."
-Said noodle was, in fact, a giant serpent with sharp teeth.
+- A subversion, or at least a joke in the same vein: In Quack Pack, Donald Duck was captured by an alien race and sentenced to receive 50 lashes with a "wet noodle," which is, in fact, a giant serpent with sharp teeth.
 Although, it did look something like a flat noodle.

-- In Batman: The Brave and the Bold, Grodd had a giant gorilla he called "Tiny".
+- In Batman: The Brave and the Bold, Grodd has a giant gorilla he calls "Tiny".

-- In the Batman Beyond episode "Babel", the rampaging elephant is named Tiffany.
+- In the episode "Babel", the rampaging elephant is named Tiffany.

 - Likewise, a huge gorilla in "Speak No Evil" prompts this exchange: